What is temporary car insurance?

 How does short-term car insurance work?

-Why get temporary car insurance?
+When might I need to get temporary car insurance?

-Moving home or moving furniture – short-term insurance can cover you for driving a friend’s van or larger car, meaning you won’t need to hire.
+Moving home or moving furniture – short-term insurance could cover you if you need to drive a friend’s larger car or van.

 Staying with friends – friends might loan you their car while you’re visiting.